elevationtools/betterform/README.md

 ## Getting Started

+It is recommended to read these in the order listed here (they were written with this in mind to avoid having to jump around):

 - See the [Example Usage with Explanation](./example_usage_explained.md)
 - See the [Orchestrator Details](./orchestrator.md) for details on how to work